MengYunWang/Protocol-rsfmri-analysis/README.md

 **FDT**(FMRIB’s Diffusion Toolbox): DTI processing streamline

-## 5. My protocol to analyzed the rs-fMRI data
+## 5. Protocol to analyze the rs-fMRI data with FSL
 #### (1) Preprocessing
 Dicom transf > Slice time correction > Registration > Normalization > Smooth

-- Open FEAT gui, and go through one subject and save or find the the degsin.fsf file in the .feat directory, then rename it as you want, ***rs_prep*** in this example
+- Open FEAT gui, and go through one subject and save or find the degsin.fsf file in the .feat directory, then rename it as you want, ***rs_prep*** in this example
 - run the script ***pre_processing.sh*** for multi sub or runs

-After running, a directory end with .feat will be created, which contains the following info:
+After running, a directory ending with .feat will be created, which contains the following info:

-- ****mc**** directory contains info about motion correction, such as roation and translation and FD which can used in cleaning data
+- ****mc**** directory contains info about motion correction, such as rotation and translation and FD which can be used in cleaning data
 - ****reg**** directory contains info about registration, such as from fun2str, str2standard
 - ****ica**** directory contains info about ICA
 - ****filtered_func_data.nii.gz**** is the processed data after the preprocessing
 - ****design.fsf**** contains all the parameters used in the preprocessing

 #### (2) Clean the re-fMRI data
-Methods: ICA cleaning; Nuisance Regression; Physiology noise regression; Volume sensoring; Global signal regression; Low pass temporal filtering;
+Methods: ICA cleaning; Nuisance Regression; Physiology noise regression; Volume censoring; Global signal regression; Low pass temporal filtering;

 Use the ***clean_data_ica*** to clean the data by excluding bad ICs

 - use [**FIX**](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIX) to clean the data

-    Tips: About linking with R in ***settings.py***(see an example up), you dont need to install R=3.4 as stated in the README (macOS), just link to your R and install the packages.
+    Tips: About linking with R in ***settings.py***(see an example up), you don't need to install R=3.4 as stated in the README (macOS), just link to your R and install the packages.
 First, you install the package "devtools", then use the function install_version to install the requested packages.
-But pay attention to the package "party", because it need several dependencies (mvtnorm, multcomp, coin as stated in README) to install.
-(Two freaking days!! messing around with the instructions in README which will never work - lingering with the compatiable issues (solving environment: failed with initial frozen solve.
-Retrying with flexible solve.)- eventually coming up with this tips.)
+But pay attention to the package "party", because it needs several dependencies (mvtnorm, multcomp, coin as stated in README) to install.
+(Two freaking days!! messing around with the instructions in README which will never work - lingering with the compatible issues (solving environment: failed with initial frozen solve.
+Retrying with flexible solve.)- eventually coming up with these tips.)

 - use FSL function *applywarp* to standardize the functional data